edmoundtysonjr-cmyk/cryptlib/architecture.md

 cryptlib is built around a security kernel with Orange Book B3-level security features to implement its security mechanisms.
-This kernel provides the interface between the outside world and the architectureís objects (intra- object security) and between the objects themselves (inter-object security).
+This kernel provides the interface between the outside world and the architecture‚Äôs objects (intra- object security) and between the objects themselves (inter-object security).
-The security kernel is the basis of the entire cryptlib architecture ó all objects are accessed and controlled through it, and all object attributes are manipulated through it.
+The security kernel is the basis of the entire cryptlib architecture ‚Äî all objects are accessed and controlled through it, and all object attributes are manipulated through it.
 The kernel is implemented as an interface layer that sits on top of the objects, monitoring all accesses and handling all